luiz-eduardo-brandao/SampleApi-Elasticsearch/README.md

 # SampleApi-Elasticsearch
-Sample .net api crud integrating in Elasticsearch, using docker compose to pull up the containers
+Sample .net api crud integrating in Elasticsearch and Kibana, using docker compose to pull up the containers